ArnoldCodeAcademy/javascript-internship-to-ceo/README.md

 <hr>

+# Gain Time and Money Advantages
-# Want To Learn Web Development Fast & Easy?
+## And Learn Web Development

 [Build A Game UI and an Online Resume with HTML & CSS](https://www.udemy.com/course/build-a-game-ui-and-an-online-resume-with-html-css/)